Rules for getting production access

 Production Deploy access

 This level of access allows engineers to deploy code but not administer admin related systems.
-It should be granted to both civil servants and contractors as needed.
+Access includes:

-- Permission to deploy apps in Jenkins via the GOV.UK Production Deploy Github team
+- Permission to deploy apps via the GOV.UK Production Deploy Github team

 - Permission to merge pull requests in continuously deployed applications